+Installation of structure foundations would require dewatering to enable construction activities.
+Dewatering would cause temporary draw down of existing groundwater levels and could cause erosion or sedimentation when the water is discharged.
 When an unexpected artesian condition is found, it can have a substantial impact that could compromise the condition and use of the area in which the flow is encountered and could cause challenges with construction of transmission line tower foundations along the routes.
-Artesian groundwater conditions, when unintentionally encountered, can cause excavation stability issues and uncontrolled release of groundwater at the ground surface and to surface waters.
+Artesian groundwater conditions, when unintentionally encountered or created through the breach of the confining layer, can cause excavation stability issues and uncontrolled release of groundwater at the ground surface and to surface waters.
 If uncontrolled, artesian groundwater conditions can be extremely difficult to repair and in some instances are un-repairable.
 However, subsurface investigations and construction in artesian groundwater conditions can be completed successfully provided the pressurized conditions and extents are identified, understood, and a plan implemented to manage pressurized groundwater conditions should they be encountered.